All Woods Summer Wonders camps are led by expert instructors who love what they do.

 Aimee Haygood

 Hello!
 My name is Aimee Haygood.
 Currently, I serve as assistant athletic director at Woods Charter School.
-I’m also a full time high school mathematics teacher at Woods Charter School.
+I’m also a full-time high school mathematics teacher at Woods Charter School.
 While in middle and high school, I dedicated a lot of my time to sports, specifically basketball.
 My dedication to the sport led me to secure a full 4-year athletic scholarship to Augusta State University to play basketball as a Jaguar.
 I’m still recognized as a top ten leading scorer for the Lady Jags with 1,208 career points.
-While at ASU, I was also a member of the Cross Country Team for 3 years and I earned a degree in Mathematics.
-After college I accepted my first teaching job (January 2000) and moved from Georgia to Durham, NC.
+While at ASU, I was also a member of the Cross Country Team for 3 years, and I earned a degree in Mathematics.
+After college, I accepted my first teaching job (January 2000) and moved from Georgia to Durham, NC.
 I’ve directed and worked at many basketball camps since my high school years.
 Over the past 8 years, I’ve coached my sons, Levi and Ace, in various recreational and AAU basketball leagues.
-I believe that healthy competition and participation in sports has physical and mental benefits.
-Athletes build strong healthy muscles, learn to set attainable goals, and develop teamwork and leadership skills.
+I believe that healthy competition and participation in sports have physical and mental benefits.
+Athletes build strong, healthy muscles, learn to set attainable goals, and develop teamwork and leadership skills.
 Participation in sports offers opportunities for social connections and for athletes to sharpen their socialization skills.
 As a basketball coach, my first goal is to create an atmosphere in which all athletes enjoy basketball and feel motivated to develop their basketball skills.
 So, get those kids on the court and let’s hoop it up!

 |